 Frequently Asked Questions on Passports and Visas

-Q. I think I've lost my passport.
+Q. My passport is lost or stolen.
 What should I do?

 - Check again!
-Have a friend check your bag, pockets, drawers, safes, and suitcases.
-Search the clothes you were wearing the last time you used your passport.
-Once your passport is reported lost, it can't be used again even if you find it.
+Search your bags, pockets, safes, and suitcases.
+Check the clothes you were wearing when you last had your passport.
+Once your passport is reported lost, it can't be used again even if found.

-- Call the embassy – if you're certain the passport is gone, contact the Embassy on 0032 22 82 34 00.
-A staff member will tell you what you need to do to get a replacement document.
-You should also file a report with the nearest police station.
-A police report will be needed for a replacement travel document and also to make a claim on your travel insurance.
+- You should report your passport lost/stolen at the nearest police station.
+A police report will be needed for a replacement travel document and to make a claim on your travel insurance.

 Q. Can you email or deliver a new travel document to me?